underfisk/use-simple-scroll-spy/README.md

 };
 ```

-The code above is a very simply way of using this hook but the general idea is to track based on the URL hash.
+The code above is a very simple implementation but the provides an idea of what the hook can achieve and allow to track based on the URL hash.
 If you hit the page with `#section-2` as the default section, the `activeIndex` will be set propertly.